Cloud-Awesome/gds-wireframe-stencils/README.md

 - a Visio template file
 - a PowerPoint deck with images and descriptions of each stencil
 - a PowerPoint deck with the original drawings that can be amended as required
+- a Word document of printable stencils for paper-based prototyping

 <img src="../../blob/master/Visio%20Basic%20Example.png">